top of page

 Takoyaki is one f the street food in Japan. but you can also make Takoyaki at home.

-A Japanese leaf garden (pt 1).
+A Japanese leaf garden (pt 1) - Shiso

-A Japanese leaf garden (pt 2)
+A Japanese leaf garden (pt 2) -Mizuna

-A Japanese leaf garden (pt3).
+A Japanese leaf garden (pt3) - Mitsuba

-Shiso + Miso = Shisomiso!
+Shiso + Miso = Shiso miso!

-Natto - Japan's Marmite.
+Natto - Japan's Marmite

-Wasabi Rocket - how to grow your own.
+Wasabi Rocket - how to grow your own

 Blog: Blog2